 INFO-I 491 Capstone Project Internship (1-6 cr.)
 P: Approval of dean and completion of all required core informatics courses.
 Students put their informatics education in practice through the development of a substantial project while working in a professional information technology environment.
 May be repeated for a maximum of 6 credit hours.
-May be repeated for a maximum of 6 credit hours.

 INFO-I 492 Senior Thesis (3 cr.)
-P: Senior standing and approval of the dean.
-The senior student prepares and presents a thesis: a substantial, typically multichapter paper based on a well-planned research or scholarly project, as determined by the student and a sponsoring faculty member.
-May be repeated for a maximum of 6 credit hours.
+P: Approval of dean and completion of all required core informatics courses.
+The senior student prepares and presents a thesis: a substantial, typically multichapter paper based on a wellplanned research or scholarly project, as determined by the student and a sponsoring faculty member.

 INFO-I 493 Senior Thesis (3 cr.)
-P: Senior standing and approval of the dean.
-The senior student prepares and presents a thesis: a substantial, typically multichapter paper based on a well-planned research or scholarly project, as determined by the student and a sponsoring faculty member.
-May be repeated for a maximum of 6 credit hours.
+P: Approval of dean and completion of all required core informatics courses.
+The senior student prepares and presents a thesis: a substantial, typically multichapter paper based on a wellplanned research or scholarly project, as determined by the student and a sponsoring faculty member.

-INFO-I 494 Design and Development of an Information System (3 cr.)
+INFO-I 494 Design and Development of an Information

+System (3 cr.)
 P: Approval of the dean and completion of required core informatics courses.
 Students work on capstone projects in supervised teams.
 They select an appropriate project (preferably based on cognate) and then learn to develop a plan that leads to success.
 Teamwork, communication, and organizational skills are emphasized in a real-world-style environment.
 Credit given for only one of INFO-I 494 or H 494.